Getting started with Go Observing

 - Why can't I find one of my old observations?

 You can view your list of observations using My Observations.
-However, those over a year old will be removed to stop the list from getting too long.
+Observations over a year old are removed from this list to stop it getting too long.

-But you can search for your old observations using the Archive.
+However, you can still find old observations using the Archive.

 - Is there an easy way to make the same observation again?

-This might be useful if a request was unsuccessful.
+This can be useful if a request was unsuccessful.

 - Log in to your account.